When is a Non-Compete Agreement Enforceable Against a Franchisee in North Carolina?

 Franchisees should be aware that if the non-compete is governed by the law of another state besides North Carolina – a state that does not use the Blue Pencil Rule – then the clause might be modified by a judge, rather than struck entirely.
 Evaluation of this issue, and the above issues, should be handled by a competent attorney.

-Fairview Law is a Charlotte, North Carolina law firm that represents business owners and franchisees in all stages of the lifecycle of their businesses.
+Fairview Law is a Charlotte, North Carolina based law firm that represents business owners and franchisees in all stages of the lifecycle of their businesses.
 Contact us to see how we can help you succeed.